TimoBolkart/TF_FLAME/README.md

 ### Data

 Download the FLAME model and the MPI texture space from [MPI-IS/FLAME](http://flame.is.tue.mpg.de/).
 You need to sign up and agree to the model license for access to the model and the data.
-Further, download the [AlbedoMM (CVPR 2020)](https://github.com/waps101/AlbedoMM) texture space for FLAME.<br/>
+Further, download the [FLAME_texture_data](http://files.is.tue.mpg.de/tbolkart/FLAME/FLAME_texture_data.zip) and unpack this into the data folder.
+If you want to use a statistical appearance texture space for FLAME, download either [AlbedoMM (CVPR 2020)](https://github.com/waps101/AlbedoMM) or the [FLAME texture space](https://flame.is.tue.mpg.de).<br/>

 ### Demo